arasu01/awesome-bot/README.md

 * [BlingChat Messenger Bot](https://www.messenger.com/t/blingbot/) - Learn and discover engagement rings or upload your designs
 * [MotivateBot](https://www.messenger.com/t/MotivateBot/) - Messenger bot sending inspiring quotes daily and on-demand

+## Testing
+* [BotTesting](http://bottesting.co/) - Test your bot!
+Send your email and bot link to us, we’ll examine your bot’s performance and usability
+* [Dimon](https://dimon.co/) - Dimon enables bot and chatbot owners to identify and fix issues in their bot conversations
+* [Chatbottest](http://chatbottest.com/) - ChatbotTest is an open source guide that helps you identify chatbot's design issues under 7 different categories.

 # Contributing and License
  * - Yet to Come.